Read this quarter’s Intermedia here

 Participants will gain a clear view of the “Thailand Model” for anti-scam operations, including how regulators, telecom operators, and security agencies work together to block, trace, and stop fraudulent activities.
 The panel will also look ahead to future threats and outline how Thailand plans to strengthen cross-border cooperation and regulatory frameworks to stay ahead of emerging scams.

-This session offers practical insights for government, regulators, telecom operators, cybersecurity experts, and policymakers seeking scalable solutions to protect citizens and build digital resilience in a rapidly evolving threat landscape.
+This session offers practical insights for regulators, telecom providers, cybersecurity experts, and policymakers seeking scalable solutions to protect citizens and build digital resilience in a rapidly evolving threat landscape.

 Registration Fees for delegates.